ephes/django_async/article_sorted.md

 You should now be able to point your browser to [localhost](http://localhost:8000/) and see the new Django project sample page.
 If this doesn't work, make sure you didn't set the $DJANGO_SETTINGS_MODULE environment variable.
-This happens to me all the time.
+This is what happens to me all the time.

 ## Create some Views